-Choosing a wheelchair ramp over a lift system is a matter of budget and personal preference.
-Both can get you safely in and out of a new or used wheelchair van; however, handicap lowered-floor vans with ramps tend to be less expensive, take up less space and are more fuel-efficient compared to a full-size van, which is used for most wheelchair-lift applications.
+Handicap Vans - Ramp vs Lift - Which is Better?Choosing a wheelchair ramp over a lift system is a matter of budget and personal preference.
+Both can get you safely in and out of a new or used ramp van, however, handicap lowered-floor vans with ramps tend to be less expensive, take up less space and are more fuel-efficient compared to a full-size van, which is used for most wheelchair-lift applications.

 Wheelchair RampsWheelchair ramp conversion ramps normally come in permanent van conversions where the floor is lowered to allow enough headroom for entering and riding in the vehicle.
 Most lowered-floor vans come with wheelchair ramps and kneeling systems that lower the wheelchair van and reduce the angle of the ramp.
-At AMS Vans, Inc., you can buy handicap minivans with ramps; however, we eliminate the need for these expensive and sometimes-unreliable systems by having extended ramps that decrease the incline of the ramp.
+At AMS Vans LLC., you can buy handicap minivans with ramps; however, we eliminate the need for these expensive and sometimes-unreliable systems by having extended ramps that decrease the incline of the ramp.
 There are two styles of wheelchair ramps—one type folds up in a vertical position, and the other type slides out from the floor of the van.

 New and used handicapped accessible vehicles with wheelchair ramps come with either a manual or power conversion.
 Power wheelchair ramps operate by remote control or by a switch located either on the dash or just inside the side-door panel.
 Push a button and the door slides open, the ramp extends out and, in cases where a kneeling system is needed, the van lowers.
 (In case of a power failure, the ramp can be easily operated manually.)
 Guide your wheelchair or mobility scooter inside and push the button or switch, and the system reverses.
 Manual systems are spring-loaded to easily fold out and retract into the van.

 Wheelchair LiftsA vehicle wheelchair lift is a mechanical device used to raise a person in a wheelchair effortlessly into a vehicle.
 Wheelchair lifts are typically installed in full-sized vans.

 There are several wheelchair lift types: cassette lifts that slide out from under the van, horizontal folding lifts that provide users better vision through the windows, vertical folding lifts that enable passengers to enter the van without deploying the lift, and platform wheelchair lifts, which are the most basic of wheelchair lifts.